What is Heart Ablation?

-- The success rate of catheter ablation for AF is between 60 percent and 85 percent after one or two procedures, depending on the duration that the patient has been in atrial fibrillation, with the best result achieved within one year of its onset.
+- The success rate of catheter ablation for AF is between 60 percent and 85 percent after one or two procedures, depending on how long the patient has been in atrial fibrillation.
+The best result is achieved within one year of the onset of Afib.

 Catheter ablations are performed in our

 electrophysiology lab, the most advanced in the region.